 Colorado – UPDATED

-All retailers must implement face coverings for both employees and customers, maintain 6 feet of social distancing, and have cleaning and disinfecting measures as advised by the CDC.
+Fully vaccinated individuals no longer need to wear face masks in most public settings.
+All retailers must still maintain 6 feet of social distancing and have cleaning and disinfecting measures as advised by the CDC.

 For more information, visit covid.colorado.gov.